 The majority of your users will probably want to just go and explore your social intranet, but there will be others who will want more information about how to best use it and what it can do.
 It’s always best to create a “self-help” section where employees can find answers to frequently asked questions, access training resources, and even ask questions if necessary.

 Coach senior management

-The experience of most organizations is that having visible support and participation from senior management is critical for social intranet success.
+The experience of most organizations is that having visible support and participation from senior management is critical for modern intranet success.
 This signals to other managers and to employees that, for example, posting an update or having a blog is a valued and “legitimate” activity.
 You may have already worked closely with senior management to get their buy-in on the intranet.
 It’s now time to carry on involving them so they are comfortable with actually using the tools.
 Prepare materials and carry out one-on-one sessions if necessary.
 It’s important that they not only know how to use the tools but also feel confident about appearing online.
 “What tone should I use?
 How often should I blog?
 Should I respond to that comment?” are all typical questions from senior management.
 Based on your interactions with senior management, you could prepare materials or training for a wider group of managers to help them set the right example for the rest of the workforce.